QCrypt/website-2022/README.md

 6. Using a suitable editor like [Atom](https://atom.io/) allows to easily search across all source files, and will help finding the correct file to edit if you want to make specific changes.

 7. When you are happy with the result, commit the changes to the master branch.
 The site is then automatically deployed to https://qcrypt2022.netlify.com/ and accessible under https://2022.qcrypt.net .
+If you have the proper rights, you can see the deployment logs on [netlify](https://app.netlify.com/sites/qcrypt2022/deploys).

 ## Customizing the theme
 The theme is located at https://github.com/QCrypt/devfest-theme-hugo-2022